Nirmal-Data-Scientist/Business-Card-ETL/README.md

 4. ##### Limitations in Streamlit Cloud Environment:

    The app relies on a local database connection to store and retrieve business card data.
 However, Streamlit Cloud does not currently provide proper support for connecting to local databases from cloud-deployed applications and this is under development using st.experimental_connection() right now.
 As a result, this app won't work in a Streamlit Cloud environment without additional modifications or alternative cloud database hosting options.
+So, I have used MongoDB  atlas database for cloud version of the app.

 ## Web App Snap